Kimble’s Food by Design Selects ECRS in its Quest to Enhance Traditional Employee Dining

 Established in 1985, Kimble’s has grown from a small start-up into a flourishing business with over 90 employees.
 This growth is due, in large part, to its focus on producing and offering a wide variety of fresh foods for its many clients, whether for corporate breakrooms, cafeterias, or special events.
 The company also enjoys bringing innovation to industry standards, such as in vending spaces, where it is removing traditional vending machines and replacing them with consumer-friendly fresh “micro-markets.”
 This growing concept offers a new twist for employee breakrooms and other environments, where more, and often healthier, dining choices delight diners and provide notable sales growth for the food and beverage company.

 Kimble’s has taken the micro-market concept one step further by integrating cashless point-of-sale (POS) and self-checkout kiosks, creating both a fresh market breakroom and hot-bar corporate cafeteria in one efficient setting.
 This accommodates employees during breaks, offering faster service with shorter lines, more food and beverage options, and none of the hassle associated with cash handling at a register.
 A main component of this combined approach to food service is implementing technology to support the endeavor, which serves the needs of all parties involved and is affordable yet powerful enough to provide a quick return on investment.

-Below, Kimble Carter speaks with representatives from ECRS and BPC about a recent POS integration project in a large corporate cafeteria, which has transformed the employee dining experience and provided Kimble’s with an 18% uplift in profit growth.
+Below, Kimble Carter speaks with representatives from ECRS about a recent POS integration project in a large corporate cafeteria, which has transformed the employee dining experience and provided Kimble’s with an 18% uplift in profit growth.

 with Kimble Carter,